 But the version that I'm giving you today is my favorite.

-What are the most important ingredients for Borscht?
+What are the Most Important Ingredients for Borscht?

 Despite the popular belief that Borscht has to have meat in it, this statement couldn't be further from the truth.
 It's also misleading to say that Borscht absolutely needs cabbage, beans, or beets to call it Borscht.